SLACube/slacube-daq-tutorial/README.md

 ## Controller Configuration

-A tile controller configuration defines the readout topology (i.e. Hyrda network) of the LArPix ASICs.
+A tile controller configuration defines the readout topology (i.e. Hydra network) of the LArPix ASICs.
 Once the tile config is generated, it can be used for the entire run unless there is a re-routing of the network to avoid problematic chips.